Home / Use Cases / Situations / IPO Privacy

 SITUATION

-An IPO is the largest single visibility event in a company's lifecycle.
-S-1 filings, proxy statements, analyst coverage, and financial press name executives explicitly and generate sustained search interest in the people behind the ticker.
-Data broker sites turn that attention into accessible personal records.
+An IPO is the biggest visibility event in a company's life — S-1 filings, proxy statements, analyst coverage, financial press all name executives directly.
+Brokers turn that sustained search interest into accessible personal records.

-1,000+ broker sites covered Pre-IPO timing available Multi-executive coverage Re-listing monitoring AES-256 encrypted handling
+Removed across the web Pre-IPO timing available Multi-executive coverage Re-listing monitoring Encrypted and access-controlled

 An IPO generates years of sustained personal searchability